Günther Anders

 Trained as a philosopher in the phenomenological tradition, he obtained his doctorate under Edmund Husserl in 1923 and worked then as a journalist at the Berliner Börsen-Courier.
 At that time, he changed his name Stern to Anders.
 He unsuccessfully tried to get a university tenure in the early 1930s and ultimately fled Nazism to the United States.
-Back to Europe in the 1950s, he published his major book, The Obsolescence of Humankind, in 1956.
+Back to Europe in the 1950s, he published his major book, The Obsolescence of Man, in 1956.
+The title of this work has also been translated as The Obsolescence of Humanity.

 An important part of Gunther Anders' work focuses on the self-destruction of mankind, through a meditation on the Holocaust and the nuclear threat.
 Anders developed a philosophical anthropology for the age of technology, dealing with such other themes as the effects of mass media on our emotional and ethical existence, the illogic of religion, and the question of being a thinker.
 He was awarded the Sigmund Freud Prize shortly before his death, in 1992.

 Biography

 Early life

-Günther Anders (then Stern) was born on 12 July 1902, in Breslau (now Wrocław in Poland), the son of founders of child developmental psychology Clara and William Stern and cousin to philosopher Walter Benjamin.
+Günther Anders (then Stern) was born on 12 July 1902, in Breslau (now Wrocław in Poland), the son of Jewish heritage founders of child developmental psychology Clara and William Stern and cousin to philosopher Walter Benjamin.
 His parents kept a diary of Gunther and his two sisters Hilde and Eva from April 1900, the birth of their first child Hilde, until August 1912.
 This record-keeping would span a combined 18 years in total.
-The diaries were mainly an academic exercise in developmental child psychology however they were also a larger glimpse into the lives of the children growing up.
+While the diaries were mainly an academic exercise in developmental child psychology, they were also a larger glimpse into the lives of the children growing up.
 The diaries were published in 1914.

-Anders' sister Hilde was at one time married to the German philosopher Rudolf Schottlaender, who was also a student of Edmund Husserl, and later Hans Marchwitza, his other sister Eva would go on to be a part of Youth Aliyah and later worked for people with mental disabilities.
+Anders' sister Hilde was at one time married to the German philosopher Rudolf Schottlaender, who was also a student of Edmund Husserl, and later Hans Marchwitza.
+His other sister Eva would go on to be a part of Youth Aliyah and later worked for people with mental disabilities.
 However Anders' own parents, arguably his father, was the most significant intellectual influence in his life.

-Anders was an atheist, and a member of the Frankfurt School, from which emerged a current of thought, often considered as founding or paradigmatic of social philosophy or critical theory.
+Anders was an atheist, and although he never officially become a member of the Frankfurt School, he did influence the thinking of some of its members.

 In the late 1920s Anders studied with the philosopher Martin Heidegger at the University of Freiburg.
 In 1923, Anders obtained a PhD in philosophy; Edmund Husserl was his dissertation advisor.
 While Anders was working as a journalist in Berlin (Berliner Börsen-Courier) he changed his nom-de-plume to "Anders" (meaning other or different) which would go on to become his official name.
 There is more than one reason given in literature as to why he changed his name- one reason is that an editor did not want so many Jewish-sounding bylines in his paper, another reason for changing his surname was that his name would connect him to his popular parents.